 School’s out for summer, but Sarina Helmer and Arlene Schmid will always be able to look back on the time they spent together.

-Helmer, a recent graduate of Michigan’s Saline High School, spent part of her senior year putting together a living yearbook of sorts, an app-assisted video of Schmid’s life detailing everything from her days in the Girl Scouts to her life at EHM Senior Solutions’ Brecon Village.
+Helmer spent part of her senior year of high school putting together a living yearbook of sorts, an app-assisted video of Schmid’s life detailing everything from her days in the Girl Scouts to her life at EHM Senior Solutions’ Brecon Village in Saline, MI.

-“This project is a great example of giving older adults a personal connection to technology,” Rabidoux said.
+“This project is a great example of giving older adults a personal connection to technology,” said Denise Rabidoux, EHM president and CEO.
 “The experience also helped to push past the misconception that people with dementia are unable to engage in a meaningful way and maintain relationships.”